architecture is not a fine art. Schools should stop teaching it like one.

 Spoliated Capital in the Met Cloisters.

 This essay is a work in progress.
-Human beings, in the broadest sense, make two kinds of things: tools, and things that are not tools.
-Things that are not tools are classified as art.* These cultural products achieve their distinguished status (in the 'west') by the caliber of their intellectual content.
-'Art' can thus be understood as form which expresses an idea.
-Conversely, form without idea is called 'craft.'
-This latter type of utilitarian object may be created artfully, with great skill, perhaps so elaborately decorated that it becomes impractical, but ultimately this is 'just' a demonstration of skill.
+Human beings, in the broadest sense, make two kinds of things: tools and art.
+What sets art apart from its quotidian counterpart is the fact it has intellectual content.
+Art can thus be understood as form which expresses an idea.
+Conversely, form without idea is called craft.
+This latter type of utilitarian object may be created artfully, with great skill, perhaps so elaborately decorated that they become impractical, but they are still in their essence a kind of tool.

 These categories are simplistic but satisfactory for our purposes.
-One type of object has 'meaning,' the other has 'utility.'** The question at hand is what kind of thing is architecture — art or craft?
-It clearly falls into the category of "useful object" right?
-The medium of architecture is the building and the building is a shelter, a habitat, a tool, correct?
-Yet this is where architects tend to recoil.*** Architecture is not mere building ... it is more, they say, for this would be to mistake the paint for the painting.
+One type of object has meaning, the other has utility.** The question at hand is what kind of thing is architecture — art or craft?
+It clearly falls into the category of a useful object, insofar as the medium of architecture is the building and the building is a dwelling, a shelter, a tool.
+Yet this is where many architects tend to recoil.*** Architecture is not mere building ... it is more, they say, for this would be to mistake the paint for the painting.
 Architecture is something above and beyond the mere building.
-It has meaning, ideas, symbols; it participates in an historical linneage, makes references and allusions, it can signifiy the identity of a culture, and all of this elevates it to an Art.
+It has meaning, ideas, symbols; it participates in an historical linneage, makes references and allusions, it can signifiy the identity of a culture, and all of this elevates it to an art.

 The building as building, displayed in the Met Cloisters.

-The mistake here is to assume that architecture needs to be "elevated" at all.
+Yet the mistake here is to assume that architecture needs to be elevated at all.
 This is a prejudice that pervades (in the 'west') as the vestige of aristocratic values that celebrate the life of the mind over the work of the hand.
-Yet consider a Stradavarius, the stuff of legend.
+Consider a Stradavarius, the stuff of legend.
 It is just an instrument.
 Must one add to it ideas entwined in theory, and interweave impressive concepts borrowed from music and maths, anatomy and psychology, to understand its worth?
 No. These instruments are valued because of what they do, and because they do it best.
-One could write a treatise on a Stradavarius but that would be nothing compared to hearing it with the right ear; and having heard it, one needs no explanation.
+One could write volumes about one such violin, but that would be nothing compared to hearing it with the right ear; and having heard it, one needs no explanation.
 The violin is an extraordinary thing in its own right.
 So too is the building.

 Consider the Met Cloisters (pictured), which provides another rare example of tool-qua-toolbeing celebrated by the 'art establishment.'
 Shown is a recreation of a medieval cloister using original, spoliated material.
 Immediately upon arrival the effect is profound: light, proportion, texture, scale, the sounds of running water, the humus fragrance of earth.
 This space is just like music; the instrument on which it is played is the building.
 The two are intricately entwined, neither architecture nor experience less important than its counterpart.